shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

 RxJS provides a wide range of operators that can be used to transform, filter, combine, or manipulate the data emitted by an observable.
 Operators like map(), filter(), mergeMap(), and switchMap() are commonly used in Angular applications.

-### Unsubscribing:
-It's important to unsubscribe from an observable when you no longer need to receive its values.
-This prevents memory leaks and unnecessary processing.
-You can unsubscribe by calling the unsubscribe() method on the subscription object returned by the subscribe() method.

 ## To do